ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_unit_test.md

 <img width="600" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/12955b04-9f79-4d0c-883d-b24ca0e1bbde">
 </div>

 `.` means one test is passed, and there are 5 `.`, means all tests are passed.
 If revise the `add` function to multiply the two elements, and run the code.
-Apparently the test will fail, this is how unit test work in Python:
+Apparently, the test will fail:

 <div align=center>
 <img width="600" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/33f8f68d-8d0a-4a2b-b96c-02775eb99e30">
 </div>

+**Note**

+These tests are not executed sequentially in the order they are within the class.
+Therefore, each test method must be independent, and the result of each test method must not affect other test methods.